 Something happened today that I still can't believe...the timing, especially.

 I had been wanting to pay the attorney that was involved in my adoption way back in 1968 a visit for a long time, but it was one of those things I just kept putting off.
 I knew he was still "in business" and wanted to talk to him personally while I still had the chance...to see if he might remember something...anything...about my original mother.
-She died of breast cancer at the age of 32 while looking for me but was somehow under the impression she had given birth to a son.
+She died at the age of 32 while looking for me but was somehow under the impression she had given birth to a son.

 The only other contact I had with this attorney was several years ago when I was trying to get my adoption records opened at the court house.
 I had already obtained a court order for my obc and reunited with my entire original family years before.
 But I wanted the adoption records themselves...